 Yes.
 Nothing you say will be shared with anyone else without your permission.
 The only exception to this rule is if you or someone else is in danger.
-Catherine and Sam will clearly explain the limits of confidentiality in your first session.
+The counsellors will clearly explain the limits of confidentiality in your first session.